EEG / QEEG Books

 One of the better organized and concise EEG books out there.
+Easy readability as far as medical/neurology textbooks are concerned.
 Great reference book.

 Written by a neurologist (Hughes) feed up with lengthy and overly complex medical books.
 Topics are presented in simple and clear language with the goal of having the reader finish the book with a relatively good understanding of EEG in clinical practice in about 200 pages.
 One of the better EEG summary books out there.